 1. A contribution to the National Development and Social Fund.
 Many investors want to get Malta citizenship quicker, so they apply for it after 12 months of residency.
 In this case, the contribution to the fund is €750,000.

 2. A fixed charitable donation — €10,000.
-An investor can choose any non-governmental organisation.
+An investor can choose any non-governmental organisation in charity, culture, sports or science.
 The charitable donation amount doesn’t depend on the residency period or the investor’s family composition — the main thing is that the donation should not be lower than €10,000.

 3. Purchase or renting of real estate.
 If the investor chooses the purchase, the object’s price in the contract of sale should not be less than €700,000.
 If they decide to rent, the annual payment should not be less than €16,000.
 Investment in real estate should be kept in the first five years of citizenship.